mkouhpayeh/code-wiki/docs/docker/docker-use.md

 # Docker Usage
 - Everything you create within a container stays within the container.
 Once the container stops, the data gets deleted with it.
+- Use only verified images for security.
+Verified image have a **Docker Official Image** designation on them to let you know that they are scanned by Docker themselves.
+There are some image scanners:
+      - Clair
+      - Trivy
+      - Dagda
+- When some changes applied to the Docker file, you should remove the container and build it again.

 ``` shell title="Exit the shell"
 ctrl+d